 In EYFS children will follow the EYFS curriculum for Personal, Social and Emotional development and cover aspects of PSHE through their topics such as Homes and Families.
 Children will start this programme of work when they enter KS1.
-The curriculum overview includes information for EYFS.

-NHCS Sex Education Curriculum (Non-statutory)
+NHCS Sex Education Curriculum (Non-statutory) (see appendix 1)